Andrzej Lepper: Political career

-On 6 November 1991, Lepper's group organized a hunger strike, which came to be considered "spectacular".
+On 6 November 1991, Lepper's group organised a hunger strike, which came to be considered "spectacular".
 According to Sciences Po, the Lepper's hunger strike "established a link between the visible suffering of the strikers and the cause they endorsed".
 In January 1992, the Trade Union of Agriculture 'Samoobrona' was registered.
 The political party, which initially appeared under the name Self-Defence Alliance, was instead registered on 12 June 1992.
-Its membership - apart from representatives of ZZR "Samoobrona" – also included activists from the Metalworkers' Trade Union and a Green faction headed by Jan Bryczkowski.
+Its membership – apart from representatives of ZZR "Samoobrona" – also included activists from the Metalworkers' Trade Union and a Green faction headed by Jan Bryczkowski.

-On 14 November 1991, an agreement was concluded between the protesters and the government, which provided for a halt to the bailiff executions threatening farmers and the establishment of a special Fund and the Restructuring and Debt Relief of Agriculture.
+On 14 November 1991, an agreement was concluded between the protesters and the government, which provided for a halt to the bailiff executions threatening farmers and the establishment of a special Fund for Restructuring and Debt Relief of Agriculture.
 In November of the same year, an application was made to the court to register the Trade Union of Agriculture 'Self-Defence'.
 The ZZR 'Samoobrona' – which brings together farmers and people connected with agriculture – was registered on 10 January 1992.
 Subsequently, on 27 and 28 March 1992, the First National Congress of the union was held in Warsaw, with representatives of the PSL, the National Union of Farmers and the then Deputy Minister of Agriculture, P. Dąbrowski, among others, attending it as invited guests.
 Lepper was elected president of the trade union, and a decision was taken to tighten up the forms of protest, setting up, among other things, so-called 'anti-enforcement brigades', which were to deal with thwarting bailiff seizures on indebted farms.
 Leszek Józef Walkiewicz reported that the 'anti-enforcement brigades' of Samoobrona saved more than 1,000 farmers from eviction.

 Led by Lepper, the trade unionists consistently demanded the implementation of agreements concerning indebted farmers.
 They also decided to assert their interests through legal means, applying to the Constitutional Court to examine the compliance of the current banking law allowing variable interest rates on loans.
 In the absence of appropriate government action, a 100-strong group of trade unionists occupied the Ministry of Agriculture building on 9 April.
 After a few days, the protesters went on hunger strike, demanding talks with government representatives and at the same time adding to their previous demands for the resignation of Minister G. Janowski.
-Around one hundred and fifty ZZR Samoobrona activists broke into the Ministry of Agriculture building in Warsaw and set up camp in one of the reception rooms on the first floor.
-The demonstrators' demands were: implementation of the November agreements, in particular with regard to halting the seizure of the assets of over-indebted farmers, the introduction of agricultural loans at preferential rates, 12% maximum, and a meeting with the Prime Minister.
+Around 150 ZZR Samoobrona activists broke into the Ministry of Agriculture building in Warsaw and set up camp in one of the reception rooms on the first floor.
+The demonstrators' demands were the implementation of the November agreements, in particular with regard to halting the seizure of the assets of over-indebted farmers; the introduction of agricultural loans at preferential rates, 12% maximum; and a meeting with the Prime Minister.